libxml-raku/LibXML-raku/doc/Pattern.md

 DESCRIPTION
 ===========

-This is a perl interface to libxml2's pattern matching support *http://xmlsoft.org/html/libxml-pattern.html *.
+This is a Raku interface to libxml2's pattern matching support *http://xmlsoft.org/html/libxml-pattern.html *.
 This feature requires recent versions of libxml2.

 Patterns are a small subset of XPath language, which is limited to (disjunctions of) location paths involving the child and descendant axes in abbreviated form as described by the extended BNF given below: